Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 The flow of the above program according to the rules of FUSION will be as follows:

 After starting at A the process trickles down to B and then to C.
-After perfomring an operation with C and generating a value, it returns that value to B.
+After performing an operation with C and generating a value, it returns that value to B.
 It then performs an operation with B and the value generated with C, and then moves on to D.
-After perfomring an operation and generating a value with D, it performs and operation with A and the value generated with B and D.
+After performing an operation and generating a value with D, it performs and operation with A and the value generated with B and D.

 It of course then moves to JUMP,